 The complete voltage across the capacitor can be modeled with the RC time constant equation:

 The term RC is the membrane time constant.
 If the cell has a high resistance (low conductance) then the cell will take a long time to change. if the capacitance is high it will also take a long time to change.

 The equation also shows us that the membrane cannot change instantaneously - it changes on the scale of RC.

 The equivalent schematic of the cell with only the Potassium channel is:

 Opening a Channel

-The opening of the ion channels have the following effect.
+The opening of the ion channels in a specific order has the following effect.